Bomb disposal: Low intensity conflicts

 Besides large mine-clearing vehicles such as the Trojan, the British Army also uses small remote controlled vehicles such as the Dragon Runner and the Chevette.

 During the al-Aqsa Intifada, Israeli EOD forces disarmed and detonated thousands of explosive charges, lab bombs and explosive ammunition (such as rockets).
 Two Israeli EOD teams gained high reputation for leading the efforts in that area: the Army's Israeli Engineering Corps' Sayeret Yahalom and the Israeli Border Guard Gaza-area EOD team.

 In the Iraq War, the Multi-National Force – Iraq faced many bombs on travel routes.
 Such charges can easily destroy light vehicles such as the Humvee, and large ones can destroy main battle tanks.
 Such charges caused many casualties and, along with car bombs and suicide bombers, were a major cause of casualties in Iraq.

 In Spain's autonomous Basque Country, where bombings by Basque separatist groups were common during the 1980s and 1990s, there are three corps in charge of bomb disposal: Policia Nacional, Guardia Civil, and Ertzaintza.
 The Ertzaintza handle general civilian threats, while the Policia Nacional and Guardia Civil maintain capabilities mainly to defend their own assets and personnel.
 In other parts of the country, the Guardia Civil and Policia Nacional develop their tasks within their own abilities.

+Contemporary Operating Environment

+EOD continues to face multiple challenges throughout the 21st century as the proliferation of explosive ordnance continues worldwide.
+The Russo-Ukraine War, Gaza - Israel Conflict, and 2026 Iran War example conflicts where the demand for trained and capable EOD forces are required to protect forces, civilians, personnel, and equipment.
+EOD is challenged to rapidly adapt to new conventional ordnance threats and new improvised techniques, all while maintaining historic competencies.
+Additionally, the scale and scope of these challenges tends to overwhelm available EOD capacity, resulting in long-term remediation challenges.